dougzilla32/AsyncCancellation/README.md

  invoked more than once.

- - Note: Cancellation is not supported with this flavor of 'suspendAsync' and attempts to access the 'cancelToken' will trigger a fatal error.
+ - Note: Cancellation is not supported with this flavor of 'suspendAsync' and attempts to access the 'CancelScope' will trigger a fatal error.
 */
 public func suspendAsync<T>(